Helium superluminous SN 2021bnw : an explosion of a massive star with a pre-outburst: Evolutionary path to the eruption and explosion that led to

 \subsection{The initial mass of a progenitor of \SN{}}

-According to our LC modelling, \SN{} progenitor requires not less than 22--30~\Msun{}, with the average between models of 26~\Msun{} H-deficient stellar matter before the pre-SN outburst.
-This means that the original star had to develop a helium core not less than 26~\Msun{} during earlier evolution, although this estimate excludes an unknown mass of a compact object formed during the core collapse. \citet{HW2002} derived an empirical relation between the initial zero-age main sequence (ZAMS) mass ($\mathrm{M}_\mathrm{ZAMS}$) and a corresponding He-core mass ($\mathrm{M}_\mathrm{He}$): $\mathrm{M}_{\mathrm{ZAMS}} = \sfrac{24}{13}\: \mathrm{M}_{\mathrm{He}}+20$.
+According to our LC modelling, the \SN{} progenitor requires not less than 22--30~\Msun{} (see Table~\ref{tab:stellapar}), with an average of 26~\Msun{} H-deficient stellar {\textbf{progenitor}} before the pre-SN outburst.
+This estimate excludes an unknown mass of a compact object formed during the core collapse (CC).
+Assuming a mass of a compact object of 2.5~\Msun{}, the progenitor mass corresponds to $24.6-32.2$~\Msun{} (at the stage of helium core burning). \citet{HW2002} derived an empirical relation between the initial zero-age main sequence (ZAMS) mass ($\mathrm{M}_\mathrm{ZAMS}$) and a corresponding He-core mass ($\mathrm{M}_\mathrm{He}$): $\mathrm{M}_{\mathrm{ZAMS}} = \sfrac{24}{13}\: \mathrm{M}_{\mathrm{He}}+20${}.
 This relation is valid for progenitor ZAMS masses $140-260$~\Msun{} and corresponding He-cores of $64-133$~\Msun{}, i.e. higher than 26~\Msun{} inferred from the LC modelling.
-Assuming this relation might be applicable for lower mass stellar models, the progenitor in our case would have 60.8--74.8~\Msun{} at ZAMS \footnote{Assuming a mass of a compact object of 2.5~\Msun{}, the ZAMS mass range corresponds to $65.4-79.4$~\Msun{}, while using the same formula.}.
-Mass-losses during the stage of H-deficient evolution should also be taken into account, however, this cannot be estimated straight-forward, since wind mass-losses are unpredictable for most massive stars \citep{Vink2015}.
-Therefore, 74.8~\Msun{} serves as a rough low limit for the initial mass of \SN{} progenitor.
+Assuming this relation might be applicable for lower mass stellar models, the progenitor in our case would have $65-79$~\Msun{} at ZAMS Mass-losses during the stage of H-deficient evolution should also be taken into account, however, this cannot be estimated straight-forward, since wind mass-losses are unpredictable for most massive stars \citep{Vink2015}.
+Nevertheless, if 7~\Msun{} CSM can be considered as matter lost as wind, i.e. the range for He-core is lower, and corresponding ZAMS mass is: $53-65$~\Msun{}.
+Therefore, 73~\Msun{} serves as a rough estimate for the initial mass of the \SN{} progenitor.

 \citet{Yusof2013} calculated a grid of very massive stellar models, and found that a star with a ZAMS mass of 120~\Msun{} at solar metallicity results in a progenitor of 30.81~\Msun{} at the end of oxygen burning, close to 26~\Msun{} related to the case of \SN{}.
 The environment of \SN{} has the lower metallicity ($Z_\odot/3${}), i.e. 120~\Msun{} is an overestimated value for an initial mass of the progenitor, because of the lower expected wind mass-losses.
 Their 120~\Msun{} rotating model at LMC ($Z_\odot/2.3$) metallicity ended up as 39.2~\Msun{} progenitor, which is higher than needed for our best-fit models and means that the \SN{} progenitor had a ZAMS mass lower than 120~\Msun{}.
 Hence, we deduce that the progenitor of \SN{} was a massive star whose ZAMS mass lies above 61~\Msun{} but below 120~\Msun{}, if a single stellar evolution scenario is considered.
 Refining the prediction of the progenitor mass range requires detailed stellar evolution calculations, which are beyond the scope of the current study.